 Resistances, aside from appearing protective, actually assist the ego to maintain its position of prominence.
 When we use our force to push against something we do not like, we are inviting a stronger push back.

 While we are exerting pressure against what it is that we do not want, what it is that we do want is left dangling like a misplaced modifier.
-Well-being is the art of not resisting thereby allowing the forces of vitality to push forward into our space.
+Well-being is the art of not resisting thereby allowing the forces of vitality to push forward.
 The evolution of the human mind on both a macro and micro level look very much the same.
 We are a small cell in the collective unconscious, nonetheless we are a part of the larger body, the body of earth and beyond.

 Desire is the operant condition in individual Natural Selection.
 In the same way that a specie insures its place in the future it learns through generations of consciousness that picking the biggest and the best give the specie a better chance at survival.
 Desire is central in a successful evolution.
 In Darwin’s Natural Selection the decisions we make suggest that we will either become stronger or begin to fall into a state of weakness.
 In this state of weakness, the ego, the mind’s defender, thinks it need to conserve energy.
 When we select for strength, we move toward longevity.
 In this theory of man it is suggested that mating with the biggest and the best offers the specie an edge above, because it will have developed a willingness to choose strength.